ashleychontos/pySYD/docs/quickstart.rst

 The examples on this page assume that the user already has some basic-level knowledge or experience with `Python`.
-If not, we recommend visiting the Python website and going through some of `their tutorials <https://docs.python.org/3/tutorial/>`_ first before attempting ours!
+If not, we recommend visiting the Python website and going through some of `their tutorials <https://docs.python.org/3/tutorial/>`_ first before attempting ours.

+On this page we will work through two examples -- each demonstrating a different way to use the software.
+Since the software was initially intended to be a hands-off command-line tool, the first example will run ``pySYD`` as a script to introduce both the software *and* science in a crash course to asteroseismology -- what we like to refer to as crashteroseismology.
-We will go through two examples -- each demonstrating a different usage scenario.
-We will start with a command-line example to break everything down in a lesson we refer to as crashteroseismology.
-Then, once we are all expert asteroseismologists, we will put it back together in its condensed form and import and use ``pySYD`` as a module.
+We'll break everything down to be sure everyone is on the same page and then once we are all expert asteroseismologists, we will reconstruct it in a condensed form by using ``pySYD`` as a module.

 If you have *any* questions, check out our :ref:`user guide <usage/index>` for more information.
 If this still does not address your question or problem, please do not hesitate